nohype-ai/CheatSheets/Code Signing Cheat Sheet.md

   * A developer can generate a certificate on their machine, storing it locally in Keychain Access.
 The certificate, along with its private key, must be exported and securely shared with the team.
 A private git repo is generally not considered secure enough for this purpose.
 All this applies even to the development certificate.
   * Certificates are typically installed in the "Login" keychain, but using "iCloud" could be useful for a developer working across multiple machines.
 * Profiles
-  * One profile per app, platform, and build type (development / distribution) is required.
+  * One profile per app (App ID), platform (iOS, macOS ...), and build type (development / distribution) is required.
-    * Example: Codeface macOS Development Profile
+    * Example: MyApp macOS Development Profile
+    * **Note**: Even with the universal "Apple Development" / "Apple Distribution" certificates and an App ID shared between iOS and macOS, you strictly need **separate provisioning profiles** for each platform.
+For example because many entitlements and capabilities are platform-specific.
+Also because the actual built binaries and resulting app bundles are platform-specific.
-  * Each profile connects an app ID with one of the two certificates (development / distribution).
+  * Each profile uses one of the two certificates (development / distribution) according to its intended build type.
-  * Development profiles can also be associated with specific test devices.
+  * Development profiles can also be associated with specific test devices (see below).
   * When creating a distribution profile, the unspecific option "App Store" refers to the iOS App Store.
-  * Developers' test devices (or development machines for macOS) must be added to the profile.
-This doesn't require others to reinstall the profile, as long as they don't use the newly registered device.
+  * Developers' test devices (or development machines for macOS) must be added to the respective development profile.
+When a device is added, developers are not required to install the updated profile, as long as they don't use that newly registered device.
   * The same signing identity (certificate) may be referenced by multiple profiles.
 For example, device tests might use a dedicated profile that contains the corresponding test devices.
 * Test Devices
-  * To run and debug on an actual device (iPhone, MacBook, etc.), it must be registered and associated with the **development** profile.
+  * **Mandatory on Device**: You must sign code to run it on a physical device.
+Even simple debug builds must be signed.
+For that purpose, the device's UDID **must** be registered and included in the development provisioning profile.
-  * For macOS, development machines themselves are registered as test devices, as there's no "macOS simulator."
-  * With a Mac, be sure to register its **UDID** and not its UUID.
+  * **macOS**:
+    * **Ad-Hoc (Local)**: No explicit signing or UDID registration required.
+"Sign to Run Locally" works for basic debugging on your own machine.
+    * **Fully Signed**: If you use a real "Apple Development" certificate (e.g., to test **iCloud**, **Push Notifications**, or other restricted entitlements), you **must** register the Mac's **UDID** (not the UUID!) in the developer portal and include it in the profile.
+  * The Simulator (iOS/iPadOS/watchOS/tvOS/visionOS) doesn't enforce code signing.

 ## Tips